Brazil banner -- link to main page

 (Produced by Aloysio Oliveira)

 Yow!
-Creative, catchy post-bossa pop, with driving, baroquely-written instrumentation, subtle guitars and complex vocal arrangements.
+Cool, creative, catchy post-bossa pop, with driving, baroquely-written instrumentation, subtle guitars and complex vocal arrangements.
 Hermeto Pascoal, Airto Moreira and a reconstituted edition of their famed Quarteo Novo back composer Edu Lobo on this fine, classic album; Aloysio Oliveira produced it as one of his later releases on the Elenco label.
-Recently reissued on CD, and worth checking out.
+Definitely worth checking out!

 Airto Moreira "Natural Feelings" (Buddha, 1970)